muratturan19/smart-process-mapper/README.md

 ### Using the Kocdigital LLM

-If the optional [KOCDIGITAL/Kocdigital-LLM-8b-v0.1](https://huggingface.co/KOCDIGITAL/Kocdigital-LLM-8b-v0.1) model is installed, steps can be extracted with the LLM instead of spaCy:
+If the optional [KOCDIGITAL/Kocdigital-LLM-8b-v0.1](https://huggingface.co/KOCDIGITAL/Kocdigital-LLM-8b-v0.1) model is installed and both `transformers` and `huggingface_hub` are available, steps can be extracted with the LLM instead of spaCy:

 ```bash
 smart-step-extract example_input.txt cleaned_steps.json --llm